TOURISM GEOGRAPHIES

 6. For place-based articles, the places referred to in the article should be mentioned in the abstract (some people do not do this).
 They should also be listed among the keywords to make your paper more visible in online search results.

-7. For Tourism Geographies, the abstract should be the same format (font type and size, line spacing and indentations) as the rest of the paper, and it should be in the form of a single paragraph.
+7. For Tourism Geographies, the abstract should be in the same format (font type and size, line spacing and indentations) as the rest of the paper, and it should be in the form of a single paragraph.

 Here are some examples of abstracts that follow the guidelines above: